Breast cancer care in Kansas City

 Treatments for breast cancer

-• Chemotherapy (medication used to shrink or destroy breast cancer cells)
+- Chemotherapy — Medication used to shrink or destroy breast cancer cells

-• Radiation therapy (beams of high-energy radiation used to kill breast cancer cells)
+- Radiation therapy — Beams of high-energy radiation used to kill breast cancer cells

-• Radiation delivered via catheters directly to the site of the tumor
+- Radiation delivered via catheters directly to the site of the tumor

 Breast cancer surgery

 Surgery is the most common form of breast cancer treatment.
-Your surgeon or breast surgical oncologist will work with you to discuss your options based on your unique cancer, treatment concerns and goals.
-They may recommend a mastectomy (complete breast tissue removal) or a lumpectomy (partial breast tissue removal).
+Your surgeon or breast surgical oncologist will work with you to discuss your options based on your diagnosis, treatment concerns and goals.
+We offer leading-edge techniques for breast cancer surgery and a full range of procedures, including:

-• Breast reconstruction (referrals to a plastic surgeon to reconstruct a natural breast appearance)
+- Breast reconstruction — Referrals to a plastic surgeon to reconstruct a natural breast appearance

-• Lumpectomy (breast conserving surgery where only the tumor and a small margin of healthy tissue is removed)
+- Lumpectomy — Breast conserving surgery where only the tumor and a small margin of healthy tissue is removed

-• Hidden scar lumpectomy (majority of breast tissue remains intact and a surgical incision is made either in the crease underneath the breast, armpit or along the edge of the areola)
+- Hidden scar lumpectomy — Majority of breast tissue remains intact and a surgical incision is made either in the crease underneath the breast, armpit or along the edge of the areola

-• Mastectomy (complete removal of the breast tissue, typically recommended for women with large tumors, with multiple tumors or at a high hereditary risk)
+- Mastectomy — Complete removal of the breast tissue, typically recommended for women with large tumors, with multiple tumors or at a high hereditary risk

-• Nipple sparing mastectomy (entire contents of the breast are removed but the skin and nipple remain in place)
+- Nipple sparing mastectomy — Entire contents of the breast are removed but the skin and nipple remain in place

 Candidates for hidden scar surgery